Lannom, Lady Wildcats finish second in Davidson playoff

 The Wildcats played yesterday against Station Camp and host Greenbrier at Springfield.

-Both Wilson Central teams will compete in the Wilson County Invitational next Monday at Pine Creek with tee time set for 7 a.m.
+Both Wilson Central teams will compete in the Wilson County Invitational this coming Monday at Pine Creek with tee time set for 7 a.m.

 Daryl Mitchell dropped in an 81 for the Lady Devils while Morgan Winfree and AidenPearce each added 87s.